“I didn’t invent toilet paper, but I’m smart enough to use it”

 - Follow Prelipins chart performing the optimal number of repetitions with loads ranging from 50-60% of 1RM using 25% of accommodating resistance in the form of band tension or chains.

-These methods have been used with our clients all over the world, as well as our first-hand clients, with great success.
-In short, our ability to ensure our classes are efficient is enhanced because our objective when it comes to using the ME and DE method is clear.
+These methods have been used with our clients all over the world, as well as our first-hand clients, with great success – our ability to ensure our training is efficient is enhanced because our objective when it comes to using the ME and DE method is clear.

 The overall message here is that our programming needs to be diverse.
 Sticking to only one method is like trying to build a house only with a hammer and a box of nails.

-Using all of the tools available to us allows us to ensure our clients’ training is dense but well-rounded with the overall intent of keeping our clients healthy while allowing them to become better versions of themselves.
+Using all of the tools available to us allows us to ensure our training is dense but well-rounded with the overall intent of keeping you healthy while allowing you to become stronger, better conditioned and more resilient against injury.